imnetcat/ecosystem/README.md

-# ecosystem
+# Ecosystem
-Interactive virtual ecosystem.
-Cells evolution.
-Evolution from unicellular to multicellular organisms in a virtual world
+This is interactive cells ecosystem simulation.

 ### Concept
-This is implementation of the genetic algorithm with natural selection in a virtual world.
+This is implementation of the cells genetic algorithm with natural selection in a virtual world.
 The world is a 2D grid of cells closed along the x axis.

 ### World rules
-The world is somewhat like a cross-section of a small reservoir.
+The world is somewhat like a cross-section of a small reservoir, like lake or jar with watter.
 - World 2D
 - World closed along the x axis
 - There are live cells.
 They can: